 - Approximately three percent of shoplifters are "professionals" who steal solely for resale or profit as a business.
 These include drug addicts who steal to feed their habit, hardened professionals who steal as a lifestyle and international shoplifting gangs who steal for profit as a business.
 "Professional" shoplifters are responsible for 10 percent of the total dollar losses.

 - The vast majority of shoplifters are "non-professionals" who steal, not out of criminal intent, financial need or greed but mostly as a response to social and personal pressures in their life.

 - The excitement generated from "getting away with it" produces a chemical reaction resulting in what shoplifters describe as an incredible "rush" or "high."
 Many shoplifters will tell you that this high is their "true reward," rather than the merchandise itself.

-- Drug addicts, who have become addicted to shoplifting, describe shoplifting as equally addicting as drugs.
+- Drug addicts who also become addicted to shoplifting describe shoplifting as equally addicting as drugs.

 - Fifty-seven percent of adults and 33 percent of juveniles say it is hard for them to stop shoplifting even after getting caught.

 - Most non-professional shoplifters don't commit other types of crimes.
 They'll never steal an ashtray from your house and will return to you a $20 bill you may have dropped.
 Their criminal activity is restricted to shoplifting and therefore, any rehabilitation program should be "offense-specific" for this crime.